-Achieving these and other milestones would also contribute to meeting the goals in the Governor’s Executive Order N-79-20.
-The proposed ACF regulation continues the progress toward meeting public health and climate goals by reducing emissions from the medium- and heavy-duty vehicles on California roads, as shown in Table 1 below.
+Achieving these and other milestones will also contribute to meeting the goals in the Governor’s Executive Order N-79-20.
+The ACF regulation continues the progress toward meeting public health and climate goals by reducing emissions from the medium- and heavy-duty vehicles on California roads, as shown in Table 2 below.

-Table 1: Proposed ACF’s cumulative total emissions reductions from 2024 to 2050 relative to the Legal Baseline
+Table 2: ACF’s cumulative total emissions reductions from 2024 to 2050 relative to the Legal Baseline

 Are zero-emission trucks available and suitable for today’s fleets?